alexandrecpedro/data_analytics/Class01/introduction.md

 ## 1. FOCUS

-- Visão sobre a área
+- Overview of the Domain (or Strategic Outlook of the Field)
-- Definir os tipos de análise e exemplos práticos
+- Definition of Analytical Typologies and Practical Illustrations
-  - Análise descritiva
+  - Descriptive Analysis
-  - Análise exploratória
+  - Exploratory Analysis
-  - Análise explanatória
+  - Explanatory Analysis
-  - Análise preditiva
+  - Predictive Analysis
-  - Análise prescritiva
+  - Prescriptive Analysis
-- Habilidades necessárias para poder seguir na área
+- Essential Competencies for Professional Advancement in this Field

 ## 2. GOING DEEP...